RetroReversing/retroReversing/pages/xbox/XboxGameEngines.md

 ---
 ## CryEngine
-Look for games that have the `lua.dat` file.
+To find out if your games uses this engine, look for games that have the `lua.dat` file.
 * Far Cry - Instincts
 * Far Cry Instincts Evolution